WRITING SUCCESSFUL RESUMES

 Sample Action Words

-For organizing or creating a product: Adapted, Adopted, Composed, Condensed, Created, Customized, Designed, Developed, Directed, Displayed, Entertained, Established, Founded, Illustrated, Initiated, Ideated, Instituted, Integrated, Introduced, Invented, Modeled, Photographed, Planned, Revised.
+Adapted, Adopted, Composed, Condensed, Created, Customized, Designed, Developed, Directed, Displayed, Entertained, Established, Founded, Illustrated, Initiated, Ideated, Instituted, Integrated, Introduced, Invented, Modeled, Photographed, Planned, Revised.

-For managing a product or organization: Administered, Advanced, Analyzed, Appointed, Approved, Assigned, Attained, Authorized, Chaired, Considered, Consolidated, Contracted, Controlled, Converted, Coordinated, Decided, Delegated, Developed, Directed, Eliminated, Emphasized, Enforced, Enhanced, Established, Executed, Generated, Handled, Headed, Hired, Hosted, Improved, Incorporated, Increased, Initiated, Inspected, Instituted, Led, Managed, Merged, Motivated, Navigated, Organized, Originated, Overhauled, Oversaw, Planned, Presided, Prioritized, Produced, Recommended, Reorganized, Replaced, Restored, Reviewed, Scheduled, Secured, Selected, Streamlined, Strengthened, Supervised, Terminated.
+Administered, Advanced, Analyzed, Appointed, Approved, Assigned, Attained, Authorized, Chaired, Considered, Consolidated, Contracted, Controlled, Converted, Coordinated, Decided, Delegated, Developed, Directed, Eliminated, Emphasized, Enforced, Enhanced, Established, Executed, Generated, Handled, Headed, Hired, Hosted, Improved, Incorporated, Increased, Initiated, Inspected, Instituted, Led, Managed, Merged, Motivated, Navigated, Organized, Originated, Overhauled, Oversaw, Planned, Presided, Prioritized, Produced, Recommended, Reorganized, Replaced, Restored, Reviewed, Scheduled, Secured, Selected, Streamlined, Strengthened, Supervised, Terminated.

-For technical experience: Applied, Assembled, Built, Calculated, Computed, Conserved, Constructed, Converted, Debugged, Designed, Determined, Developed, Engineered, Fabricated, Fortified, Installed, Maintained, Operated, Overhauled, Printed, Programmed, Rectified, Regulated, Remodeled, Repaired, Replaced, Restored, Solved, Specialized, Standardized, Studied, Upgraded, Utilized.
+Applied, Assembled, Built, Calculated, Computed, Conserved, Constructed, Converted, Debugged, Designed, Determined, Developed, Engineered, Fabricated, Fortified, Installed, Maintained, Operated, Overhauled, Printed, Programmed, Rectified, Regulated, Remodeled, Repaired, Replaced, Restored, Solved, Specialized, Standardized, Studied, Upgraded, Utilized.

-WRITING COVER LETTERS
+WRITING SUCCESSFUL COVER LETTERS

 A cover letter is a way for you to highlight your skills, experience, and interest in the specific role you are applying for.
 A good cover letter should reference the job description of the position you are applying for and explain how your skills and experience make you a good fit for the role.
 It should also demonstrate and explain your interest in the company.
 Instead of simply restating information found in your resume, a good cover letter will connect that information from your resume to the particular needs of the job you are applying for.
 A successful cover letter will not be generic.
 Rather, it will reference prospective employers.